 Tests will be done to check for a gonorrhea infection.
-This may involve taking samples of tissue, stool, joint fluids, or other body material and sending them to a lab for examination under a microscope.
+This may involve taking samples of tissue, joint fluids, or other body material and sending them to a lab for examination under a microscope.
 Examples of such tests include:

 The gonorrhea infection must be treated.

 There are two aspects of treating a sexually transmitted disease, especially one as easily spread as gonorrhea.
 The first is to cure the infected person.
 The second is to locate, test, and treat all sexual contacts of the infected person.
 This is done to prevent further spread of the disease.